 Hummingbird Hawk Moth Physical Description

-The forewings typically show brown and are crisscrossed by thin black lines.
-But the hind wings usually show orange and display a black edge.
-The wings grow medium-sized, yet the body remains proportionately larger than related species.
+The forewings typically show brown and a crisscrossing of thin black lines.
+The hind wings of the arthropod, though, usually show orange and display a black edge.
+Although the wings grow medium-sized, the body remains proportionately larger than related species.